VishyFishy02/Somm_Wine_Reccomendation/README.md

     - Use various classification algorithms to classify wines by styles based on text embeddings of wine reviews, then filter for 5 best-fit wines among 3 most likely styles.

 - **Retrieval Augmented Generation (RAG) pipline**:
-    - Combine similarity-based index search, reranking, and LLM (with chat history) to return 5 best-fit wines.
+    - Combine similarity search, reranking, and LLM (with memory) to return 5 best-fit wines.
-    - Top 3 most popular styles are also filtered from the reranked documents.
+    - Top 3 most popular styles are also obtained from the reranked documents.

 Comparing these two approaches against a baseline KNN search model, RAG is the best performer for both deliverables!